syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 # Description in .NET MAUI StepProgressBar (Step Progress Bar)
 Each step in a multi-step process has a different operation.
 To display information about a step's status can be shown on either side.
 A primary description will be on the right or bottom of the step, and a secondary description will be on the left or top of the step.

-## StepProgressBar overview
-The following overview image illustrates the major elements presented in StepProgressBar.

 ## Text
 The primary and secondary description for a step view can be set using the [PrimaryText]() and [SecondaryText]() properties as demonstrated in the following code example.